clerk/javascript/docs/CONTRIBUTING.md

 4. Commit your changes (`git commit -m 'feat: Add amazing_feature'`).
 Clerk uses [conventional commits](https://www.conventionalcommits.org), so please follow the specification in your commit messages.
 5. Push to the branch (`git push origin feat/amazing_feature`)
 6. [Open a Pull Request](https://github.com/clerkinc/javascript/compare?expand=1)
+7. Follow the instructions of the pull request template

+### Notes on Pull Requests

+- Prefer multiple small PRs with related changes (easier to review and provide feedback)
+- Always add description in PRs (describe high level the issue and the solution)
+- (issue related PRs) Add screen recording or steps to reproduce the issue
+- (issue related PRs) Add screen recording or test to verify the fix

 ## Publishing packages